Microchip HQ: What to Do After You Adopt

 Step 1 – Put all the microchip information you have in one place.
 If you know that your pet has been microchipped, but you do not know the microchip number, you can have your pet scanned for free at any veterinarian’s office or animal shelter.

-Step 2 - Once you have your microchip number, enter it in AAHA's (American Animal Hospital Association) Pet Microchip Lookup search engine to see where it is registered.
-Avid and 24HourPetWatch do not participate in this lookup tool so if you think your pet's microchip may be registered in either of those registries, try and call those companies directly or access your account on their websites to make sure all of the information they have is correct.
+Step 2 – Once you have your microchip number, enter it in AAHA’s (American Animal Hospital Association) Pet Microchip Lookup search engine to see where it is registered.
+Avid does not participate in this lookup tool so if you think your pet’s microchip may be registered in that registry, call them directly or access your account on their websites to make sure all of the information they have is correct.